Sipahi: Status

 The "Timarli Sipahi" or "timariot" (tımarlı) was the holder of a fief of land (تيمار tîmâr) granted directly by the Ottoman sultan or with his official permission by beylerbeys.
 He was entitled to all of the income from that land, in return for military service.
 The peasants on the land were subsequently attached thereto.
 Timarli Sipahis' status resembled that of the knights of medieval Europe.
 Unlike medieval knights, they were not legally owners of their fiefs.
 The right to govern and collect taxes in a timar fief was merely given to a Timarli Sipahi by the Ottoman State.
 And in return, tımarli sipahis were responsible for security of the people in their timar, enlisting and training cebelu soldiers for the army.

 A timar was the smallest unit of land held by a Sipahi, providing a yearly revenue of no more than 20,000 akçe, which was between two and four times what a teacher earned.
 A ziamet (زعامت) was a larger unit of land, yielding up to 100,000 akçe, and was owned by Sipahis of officer rank.
 A has (خاص) was the largest unit of land, giving revenues of more than 100,000 akçe, and was only held by the highest-ranking members of the military.
 A tîmâr Sipahi was obliged to provide the army with up to five armed retainers (cebelu), a ziamet Sipahi with up to twenty, and a has Sipahi with far more than twenty.
 The cebelu (meaning "armed, armored") were expected to be mounted and fully equipped as the sipahi themselves; they were usually sons, brothers or nephews and their position was probably more similar to squires than men-at-arms.

-Although timars were not originally granted to their holders until perpetuity (the state inheriting the land at the death of the landholder), but by the end of the 17th century the estates were passed on from father to son.
+Although timars were not originally granted to their holders until perpetuity (the state inheriting the land at the death of the landholder), by the end of the 17th century estates were passed on from father to son.